top of page

 • Making lifestyle changes, like weight management, quitting smoking, or getting more active

-You can access your local social prescribing service through your GP surgery.
+You can access social prescribing through your GP surgery.
 Many services accept self-referrals.
-If a referral is required, often the receptionist or practice nurse can refer you, without needing an appointment with your GP.
+If a referral is required, often the receptionist or practice nurse can refer you without needing an appointment with your GP.

-You can also use Cancer Care Map, an easy-to-navigate online resource that helps you find cancer support services in your local area, anywhere in the UK.
-Simply enter your location and the type of support you need – whether emotional, health and wellbeing, or practical help (like managing daily tasks or pet care while you're in hospital) – and you’ll see what is available nearby.
+You can also explore Cancer Care Map, an easy-to-use online directory that shows local cancer support services near you — whether you’re looking for practical help (like managing daily tasks or pet care while you're in hospital), emotional support, or health and wellbeing services.

 The content provided in this blog is for informational purposes only and should not be considered personalised nutrition, dietetic, or medical advice.
 Please consult your healthcare team for personalised advice and guidance regarding your specific medical condition or dietary needs.